-A Grade II listed stone built house and outbuildings including a separate converted 2-bedroomed barn set within the Snowdonia National Park with stunning views of the Vale of Maentwrog
+A Grade II listed Welsh stone family home, a separate converted 2-bedroomed barn and outbuildings located in Snowdonia National Park, with stunning views of the Vale of Maentwrog

 On the first floor there are original hand carved solid oak wood floors on the main landing and the two bedrooms off from this.
 The master bedroom with en suite bathroom also leads to a further large bedroom.
 There are four further bedrooms together with the family bathroom and walk-in airing cupboard.